Learning how to protect your data from identity theft and data loss is super important these days, with so much data stored digitally.

 - Toshiba Canvio Basics 1TB Portable External Hard Drive

-Back up your data in cloud storage.
-It’s very unlikely one of the big cloud service providers like Google or Amazon will lose your data.
-Plus, it’s just super convenient.
-You can instantly access your data from anywhere on any device.
+Keep your data safe and sound in cloud storage.
+It’s super unlikely that big cloud service providers like Google or Amazon will lose your data.
+Plus, it’s just so darn convenient – you can access your data from anywhere on any device!

-I only store my nonsensitive data on cloud storage though.
-A hack in the cloud system could lead a criminal to all your information.
+I only store my nonsensitive data on cloud storage, though.
+If a hacker gets into the cloud system, they could get their grubby mitts on your info.

-Also, it’s good practice to transfer your cloud data to an external hard drive from time to time.
-Especially if you upload a lot of files to the cloud often, like family pictures.
-Your drive then becomes your secondary backup.
+Also, it’s a good idea to transfer your cloud data to an external hard drive now and then.
+This is especially useful if you often upload files to the cloud, like precious family photos.
+Your drive then becomes your trusty backup.

-To point out, many companies offer basic cloud service storage for free.
-Then, if you need more storage space, you can pay a small monthly fee.
+Heads up, loads of companies offer basic free cloud storage.
+If you need more space, you can usually pay a small monthly fee.

-So, avoid Malware by using the following anti-virus protection programs I recommend:
+Steer clear of malware by using these anti-virus protection programs I recommend: